Claria Horn Boom: Intent to nominate under Trump

 On August 12, 2020, President Donald Trump announced his intent to nominate Boom to serve as a Commissioner of the United States Sentencing Commission.

 Nomination under Biden

 On May 11, 2022, President Joe Biden announced his intent to nominate Boom to serve as a member of the United States Sentencing Commission.
-On May 12, 2022, her nomination was sent to the Senate, she has been nominated to fill the position left vacant by Judge William H. Pryor, whose term expired.
+On May 12, 2022, her nomination was sent to the Senate, she has been nominated to fill the position left vacant by Judge William H. Pryor Jr., whose term expired.
 On June 8, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On July 21, 2022, her nomination was reported out of committee by a voice vote.
 On August 4, 2022, the United States Senate confirmed her nomination by a voice vote.
+On October 18, 2023, she was renominated by President Biden for an additional term.
+On October 24, 2023, her renomination was sent to the Senate.
+On April 18, 2024, her nomination was favorably reported out of committee by a 21–0 vote.
+Her nomination is pending before the United States Senate.

 Personal life

 Boom grew up in Martin County, Kentucky, where her mother served as clerk of the court.
 In 2013, she married Denny Boom, who is the president of a Lexington construction company.